lynnclub/shy/README.md

 # Shy Framework

 She is a petite, but can hold up half the sky; she supports many convenient features and usages while maintaining a dexterous figure.
-Powerful doesn't necessarily require complex implementations, come check out her!
+Powerful but no complex implementation, come check out her!

 [查看中文文档](https://github.com/lynncho/shy/blob/master/README-CHINESE.md)

 ## 1. Summary

 ### 1.1.
+Introduce

+This framework is container-based, even the framework itself is in the container, which improves a high degree of freedom instance reuse pool for developers.On the basis of the container, the framework core provides practical features such as exception handling, facades, and pipelines.
+Based on the framework core, web services, terminal services, api services, etc. are provided.

+### 1.2.
 Features

 * Container
 * Exception, error handling